linroger/Wealth-of-Nations/Adv Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 ---
-title: Lecture 2
+title: Lecture 2Asset Allocation with Multiple Risky Assets
 ---

-# Lecture 2
+# Lecture 2Asset Allocation with Multiple Risky Assets

 We now extend our optimal portfolio choice framework to allow for multiple risky assets.
 This gets us close to the type of models that are used by asset managers of large portfolios to decide how much to allocate to different asset classes.